garrandall/popular-music-data/tracks/shake-ya-ass-mystikal.md

 Handle yo' business but I know you do it way better, you dead wrong So if you talking bout how niggas make noise when you pass by Get yo' fine ass on the floor girl this yo' fuckin song!
-Do yo' thang dont be scared, cause you gon' get served You get mine then you gon' get yours
+Do yo' thang don't be scared, cause you gon' get served You get mine then you gon' get yours
 Bout to make yo' ass love it
 Raise it up, show the G-string hustling hustling